Greg Ross

 At the time, Ross also appreciated seeing how the company envisioned its future as a standalone business.
 The transition would require speed, rigor, operational intensity, and effort across all functions, making the journey both exciting and challenging for the new President.

-Now that the transition is well and truly behind Opella and the company is forging its own path, Ross believes the greatest opportunity in the company’s future is “Establishing what is best in class and being part of a true challenger company that’s here to revolutionize the industry.”
+Now that the transition is well and truly behind Opella and the company is forging its own path, Ross believes the greatest opportunity in the company’s future is “to embrace our challenger role in the industry and deliver our mission – to put health in your hands by making self-care as simple as it should be.”

 Becoming a Market-Maker